 Are you planning to visit the Anne Frank House, and do you want to prepare for your visit?
 Here, you will find practical information about our facilities, special facilities for visitors with disabilities, and our Terms and Conditions for Visitors.

 The Anne Frank House is located in the city centre of Amsterdam, at Prinsengracht 263-267.
 The entrance to the museum is around the corner, at Westermarkt 20.
 It is a 20-minute walk from Amsterdam Central Station.
 Alternatively, take tram 13 or 17 and get off at the Westermarkt stop.
+You can take all the time you need for your visit.
+On average, a visit takes an hour.

 There are many stairs in the Anne Frank House.
 If you have difficulty walking, you may have trouble climbing the steep stairs.